sbt/website/src/tutorial/15-Full-Def.md

   files.
 - The settings in `.sbt` files are project-scoped unless you explicitly specify another scope.

-### When to use `.scala` files

-In `.scala` files, you can write any Scala code, including top-level classes and objects.
-Also, there are no restrictions on blank lines, since they are standard `.scala` files.

-The recommended approach is to define most configuration in `.sbt` files, using `.scala` files for task implementations or to share values, such as keys, across `.sbt` files.

 ### The build definition project in interactive mode